 TREES - GENERAL PROVISIONS

-- "Parking" means that part of the street, avenue or highway in the City not covered by sidewalk and lying between the lot line and the curb line; or, on unpaved streets, that part of the street, avenue or highway lying between the lot line and that portion of the street usually traveled by vehicular traffic.
+151.01 DEFINITION.
+For use in this chapter, "parking" means that part of the street, avenue, or highway in the City not covered by sidewalk and lying between the lot line and the curb line or, on unpaved streets, that part of the street, avenue, or highway lying between the lot line and that portion of the street usually traveled by vehicular traffic.

-142.03 PLANTING RESTRICTIONS.
-No trees or shrubs shall be planted in any City street, parking, street or highway right-of-way or in the area of any utility easements in the City of Lake Park, Iowa.
+151.02 PLANTING RESTRICTIONS.
+No trees or shrubs shall be planted in any City street, parking, or highway right-of-way or in the area of any utility easements in the City.

-142.06 TRIMMING TREES TO BE SUPERVISED.
-It shall be unlawful for any person to trim or cut any tree in a street or public place unless the work is done under the supervision of the City.
+151.04 TRIMMING TREES TO BE SUPERVISED.
+Except as allowed in Section 151.03, it is unlawful for any person to trim or cut any tree in a street or public place unless the work is done under the supervision of the City.